-- 1) One-on-One Prohibition: Boys & Girls Clubs of Hernando County prohibits isolated one-on-one interaction between Club participants and staff or volunteers, including board members.
-This includes prohibiting on-on-one contact at any time at the Club, in vehicles, by phone, text, social media, or any other means. - 2) Child Abuse: This is when an adult or another child, whether through action or failing to act, causes serious emotional or physical harm to a child.
-Sexual abuse or misconduct may include, but is not limited to: - Any sexual activity, involvement, or attempt of sexual contact with a person who is a minor (under 18 years old). - Sexual activity with another who is legally incompetent. - Physical assault or sexual violence, such as rape, statutory rape, abuse, molestation, or any attempt to commit such acts. - Unwanted and intentional physical conduct is sexual in nature, such as touching, pinching, patting, brushing, massaging someone's neck or shoulders, and/or pulling against another's body or clothes. - Inappropriate activities, advances, comments, bullying, gestures, electronic communications, or messages (e. text or social media.) - 3) Grooming: This is when someone builds an emotional connection with a child to gain their trust for the purposes of sexual abuse, sexual exploitation, or trafficking.
-Grooming behaviors may include, but are not limited to:
+- Child Abuse is when an adult or another child, whether through action or failing to act, causes serious emotional or physical harm to a child.
+Sexual abuse or misconduct may include, but is not limited to: - Any sexual activity, involvement, or attempt of sexual contact with a person who is a minor (under 18 years old). - Sexual activity with another who is legally incompetent. - Physical assault or sexual violence, such as rape, statutory rape, abuse, molestation, or any attempt to commit such acts. - Unwanted and intentional physical conduct is sexual in nature, such as touching, pinching, patting, brushing, massaging someone's neck or shoulders, and/or pulling against another's body or clothes. - Inappropriate activities, advances, comments, bullying, gestures, electronic communications, or messages by emails, text or social media. - Grooming is when someone builds an emotional connection with a child to gain their trust for the purposes of sexual abuse, sexual exploitation, or trafficking.
+Grooming behaviors may include, but are not limited to: - Targeting specific youth for special attention, activities, or gifts.

-- Targeting specific youth for special attention, activities, or gifts. - Isolating youth from family members and friends physically or emotionally.
-This can include one-on-one interactions like sleepovers, camping trips, and daily activities. - Gradually crossing physical boundaries, full-frontal hugs that last too long, lap sitting, or other "accidental" touches. - 4) Physical Interactions: Every staff member and volunteer of Boys & Girls Clubs of Hernando County are required to maintain appropriate physical contact with minors.
-Appropriate and inappropriate interactions include, but are not limited to the following:
+- Isolating youth from family members and friends physically or emotionally.
+This can include one-on-one interactions like sleepovers, camping trips, and daily activities. - Gradually crossing physical boundaries, full frontal hugs that last too long, lap sitting, or other "accidental" touches.